Skip to main content

 1 mentions Positive Neutral Negative

-The game has been criticized for its lack of stability, with users reporting numerous bugs that significantly detract from the overall experience.
+The game suffers from significant stability issues, with users reporting numerous bugs that detract from the overall experience.

 • “To rub salt in the wound, the game is also a buggy mess.”